 - Children feel safe and secure in their environment.

-- Children connect what they learn from past experience to current interests.
-Teachers adapt to the students ever evolving mind as this is how the young child learns.
+- Children connect what they learn from past experiences to current interests.
+Teachers adapt to the student’s ever-evolving mind as this is how the young child learns.

 - Children have plenty of opportunities to explore and play.